 In this paper, we have investigated the decidability problem of (bigraphical) sortings.
 In particular, we have shown the undecidability of Debois and coauthors' predicate sortings and then we have identified a proper sub-class of them, named match predicate sortings, which turned out to be decidable.
-For the match predicate sortings, we have proposed a characterization that induces the definition of an algorithm to check if a given morphism in the unsorted category has a pre-image into the sorted one, which holds independently from the chosen predicate.
-The algorithm is naturally based on the bigraphical matching problem, which has an effective solution procedure [2].
+For the match predicate sortings, we have proposed a characterization that induces the definition of a decision procedure to check if a given morphism in the unsorted category has a pre-image into the sorted one, which holds independently from the chosen predicate.
+The procedure is based on the bigraphical matching problem, for which a decision algorithm was proposed in [2].

-Notably, our match predicate sortings preserves many interesting properties of predicate sortings, such as the possibility of describing unwanted bigraphs by means of BiLog formulae.
+Notably, our match predicate sortings preserve many interesting properties of predicate sortings, such as the possibility of describing unwanted bigraphs by means of BiLog formulae.
 Moreover, we have shown that the match predicate sortings are powerful enough to capture two important bigraphical sortings proposed in literature: homomorphic sorting and local bigraphs.

-As possible future developments, we plan to investigate if other decidable classes of sortings exist and if there are other (possibly) more efficient algorithms to decide if a bigraph belongs to a sortings (remark that the matching problem for bigraphs is NP-complete, since it subsumes a notoriously NP-complete problem: the subgraph isomorphism).
+As possible future developments, we plan to investigate if other decidable classes of sortings exist and if there are other (possibly) more efficient algorithms to decide if a bigraph belongs to a sortings (remark that the matching problem for bigraphs is NP-complete).
 Finally, another interesting future work is the analysis of the problem in a more general setting, not focusing only on bigraphs.